 This is a unique course combining the study of poverty in the classroom with community service.
 Poverty is a two-trimester course that examines the historic, economic, and cultural roots as well as the impact of poverty in the developing world and in the United States.
 In particular we will try to understand the cyclical nature of poverty and the interaction between causes and effects.
 We will then study many of the different approaches taken to alleviating poverty—from big aid programs to microfinance, social entrepreneurship and more, looking at the strengths and weaknesses of each and the lessons we can learn along the way about how to effectively alleviate poverty.
 As we turn to the US, we will look especially at poverty in Mercer County, exploring how domestic issues are similar or different from those studied in the developing world.

 The largest country in South America defies easy generalizations.
-Brazil’s national flag reflects its imperial past while proclaiming “ordem e progresso” (order and progress), to be the country’s future-oriented vision.
-One of the largest economies in the world, Brazil is a thriving democracy of over 200 million people spread over a territory larger than the continental United States.
-Multiracial, multicultural, home to millions of immigrants, politically open, economically vibrant, and socially tolerant, Brazilian civilization has emerged from the crucible of political instability, military dictatorship, hyperinflation, religious syncretism, and racial discrimination.
-The course will explore Brazil’s history, economics, national ideology, language, music, religions, sense of space, and aesthetic sensibility through the lenses offered by four cities; Salvador, Rio de Janeiro, Brasilia, and Curitiba.
-Students will learn that while scars from the colonial past are still visible today, a future of sustainable development and urban renewal is already part of Brazil’s present.
-Grants: Honors Interdisciplinary NCAA; 1IN/1HI Cr.; Terms: T2; Forms: IV or V; Prereqs: HI301
+One of the largest economies in the world, Brazil is a thriving democracy of over 200 million people spread over a territory larger than the 48 contiguous states of the United States.
+Multiracial, multicultural, home to millions of immigrants, politically open, economically vibrant, and socially tolerant, Brazilian identity and civilization has emerged from the crucible of political instability, military coups, hyperinflation, religious syncretism, and racial discrimination.
+The course explores Brazil’s history, economic development, politics, religion, and geography as we explore how Brazilians have invented and reinvented their sense of identity as they faced, and continue to confront, complex questions of race, migration, poverty, growth, corruption, accountability, sustainability, and quality of life.
+Grants: Honors Interdisciplinary NCAA; 1IN/1HI Cr.; Terms: T1; Forms: IV or V; Prereqs: HI301

 This course will focus on common misunderstandings and misperceptions of the cultures and religions that meet at the complex crossroads of the Middle East, through an examination of the historical record and cultural interactions from varying points of view.
 By taking this course focused on the history, religions and cultures of the Middle East, the students will gain a broader world view of this critical and complex region of the world.
 For students to more fully understand the modern Middle East, they must investigate the roots of conflict and misunderstanding by understanding the historical memory of the peoples that coexist in this complex region and looking through various cultural lenses.
 Grants: Honors Interdisciplinary NCAA; 1IN/1HI Cr.; Terms: T1 or T2; Forms: IV or V; Prereqs: HI301